Overview

 Fees may vary from the above fee schedule depending on the nature and complexity of each Client’s

-inception date of the account[s] to the end of the first month.
-Fees may be negotiable at the sole discretion of the
+the inception date of the account[s] to the end of the first month.
+Fees may be negotiable at the sole discretion of

-Advisor will conduct periodic reviews of the Custodian’s valuation to ensure accurate billing.
+Custodian.
+The Advisor will conduct periodic reviews of the Custodian’s valuation to ensure accurate billing.

 The Advisor’s fee is exclusive of, and in addition to, any applicable securities transaction and custody fees, and